 A pressure cooker can double as a slow cooker, so you get two appliances in one.
 You can even make a cheesecake in your pressure cooker, and it will be the best cheesecake you’ve ever had.

-It goes without saying that you need the standard large appliances in your kitchen.
+It goes without saying that you need major appliances in your kitchen.
 Some large appliances are more versatile than others, and that’s why they make the list of top kitchen essentials.

 There’s a real difference between a range with an oven and a range with a convection oven.
 A convection oven distributes the heat evenly throughout your oven, and that means if you’re a baker and you want to bake three trays of cookies at one time, you can do that.
 Convection also offers different multi-level cooking options, and everything you bake will come out perfectly.

-Those are just a short list of kitchen essentials.
-You can keep adding to this list of small appliances and kitchen gadgets you’ll use every day, and there are some great choices available on Best Buy right now.
+This is just a short list of kitchen essentials.
+You can keep adding small appliances and kitchen gadgets you’ll use every day.
+There are some great choices available at Best Buy right now.